Stanford Law School Postgraduate Public Interest Fellowships

 ELIGIBILITY FOR GENERAL POSTGRADUATE PUBLIC INTEREST FELLOWSHIP (5 available):

 These five positions can be placements at any domestic 501(c)(3) non-profit organization or international tax-exempt non-governmental organization that provides legal services for underrepresented communities or otherwise serves the public interest.
 Clerkships with international courts are also eligible.
-Applicants seeking placements overseas must consult with Titi Liu, director of international public interest initiatives, no later than Monday, January 11, 2016.
+Applicants seeking placements overseas must consult with Titi Liu, director of international public interest initiatives, beforehand.

 ELIGIBILITY FOR CIVITAS POSTGRADUATE PUBLIC INTEREST FELLOWSHIP (1 available):